firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/transactions.md

 ## Withdrawals

 To create a withdrawal select a source account first.
-This should be an asset account or a liability.
+This should be an [asset account](accounts.md) or a [liability](liabilities.md).
 Then select a destination account (an expense account) or free-type a new one.
 Withdrawals can also be assigned a [budget](organizing.md).

 Although the form allows you to free-type a destination account as well, this may fail and the transaction can't be saved.

 ## Deposits

 When you wish to create a deposit, select a revenue account first, as the source account.
 When it doesn't exist yet, free-type your own input, and it will be created for you.
-Then, select an asset account or liability as the destination account.
+Then, select an [asset account](accounts.md) or a [liability](liabilities.md) as the destination account.
 If the source account already exists the form will recognize that you're creating a deposit, and the "budget"-selector will disappear.

 Although the form allows you to free-type a destination account as well, this may fail and the transaction can't be saved.